10-point Summary of the Korean Labor Law for Foreign CEOs and HR Managers

 You should report the rules of employment to the competent local labor office.
 When reporting the rules of employment, you should also submit a document showing that you got opinion of employees.

-One thought on “10-point Summary of the Korean Labor Law for Foreign CEOs and HR Managers
+1 thought on “10-point Summary of the Korean Labor Law for Foreign CEOs and HR Managers

 Comments are closed.